vuejs/docs/src/style-guide/rules-recommended.md

     - `v-html`
     - `v-text`

-## Empty lines in component/instance options
+## Empty lines in component/instance options {#empty-lines-in-component-instance-options}

 **You may want to add one empty line between multi-line properties, particularly if the options can no longer fit on your screen without scrolling.**